circleci/circleci-docs/jekyll/_cci2/about-circleci.md

 ### Using the Workflows Functionality

-To see workflow in action we can edit our `.circle/config.yml` file.
-Once you have the file in edit mode in your browser window, select the text from `build` and onwards in you file and copy and paste the text to duplicate that section.
+To see workflow in action you can edit your `.circle/config.yml` file.
+After you have the file in edit mode in your browser window, select the text from `build` and onwards in your file and copy and paste the text to duplicate that section.

 That should look similar to the code block below: